What Is Constipation?

 Stools become dry, hard, and lumpy.

-Difficulty in passing stools.
+Difficulty passing stools.

 Pain while passing stools.